rocketacademy/basics-sl-docs/day02-conditional-logic/README.md

 **Answer:** Hardcode `rollDice` to return `1`.
 Ensure that the `return` statement is at the top of the `rollDice` function.
 Use this opportunity to demonstrate that `return` terminates the function, and the rest of the code after the `return` statement will be ignored by the script.

+This is a good strategy to approach debugging their applications and functions dealing with random numbers, especially when the students will be dealing with randomisation quite a lot in Basics.

 ```
 var rollDice = function () {
   return 1;